Wakaba Higuchi: 2021–2022 season: Beijing Olympics

 Higuchi began the 2022 Winter Olympics as the Japanese entry in the women's short program segment of the Olympic team event.
 She opted not to attempt a triple Axel and skated a clean short program, finishing second in the segment and securing nine points for Japan.
 She did not skate in the free segment, which was given to national champion Kaori Sakamoto.
 Team Japan won bronze, Higuchi's first Olympic medal and the first podium finish for the country in that event.
 In the women's event, she landed a triple Axel cleanly but had two other triple jumps called as underrotated in addition to receiving an edge call on her flip, placing fifth with a score of 73.51.
 She said after that, "the score was not as high as I expected, and I think that is the only pity I had for this performance."
 Higuchi became the fifth woman to land a triple Axel at the Olympic Games.
 Sixth in the free skate, she remained fifth overall.
 She landed the triple Axel successfully again and said, "I had a bite of the bitter part of the Games, " in that she did not make the podium, "but also the sweet part of it.
 It's the best stepping stone for my athletic life in the next four years."
+Following the eventual disqualification of Kamila Valieva, Higuchi moved up by one placement in the women's singles event and she was declared as the fourth woman to land a triple Axel at the Olympic Games rather than the fifth one.